Fair Use Policy

 - We aim to provide a personal, friendly and confidential service to our patients.

-- We aim to respond to the majority of online consultations during the same day, and offer 7 days a week access, including early evenings.
+- We aim to respond to the majority of online consultations during the same day.

 - We aim to keep patients informed of our services, their rights and any other information which directly affects health treatment.